Samuel Hertz, composer and performer, is the recipient of the first-ever DARE Art Prize.

 The early stages of Samuels process included a two-day workshop in Opera Norths Howard Assembly Room, where he made recordings with mezzo-soprano Helen Évora and bass Whitaker Mills, four subwoofer speakers, and a tapping machine a percussive device used by acoustic engineers to determine how spaces react to noise.
 The two singers, who are members of the Chorus of Opera North, performed a libretto written by Samuel, which he describes as a dialogue between human bodies and ecologies."

 In the meantime Samuel is working with two academics at the University of Leeds, Dr Freya Bailes, Academic Fellow in Music Psychology, and Dr Luke Windsor, Professor of Music Psychology, on ways of assessing the effect of infrasound, and on programming a series of talks and performances in association with CAVE (Centre for Audio Visual Experimentation) at the University.

 I'm consistently engaging in wonderful dialogues with creative researchers, artists, and engineers, and this project has so far proven to be incredibly fruitful in my imaginings of spaces of low-frequency sound and planetary sonics.

-As part of his investigations into the potential of low frequency sound, Samuel has written a piece specifically for the National Science and Media Museum, Bradford, which will receive its premiere at the Annual Science Museum Group Research Conference on 23 November.
-A Shadow Feeling uses the exceptional capabilities of the sound system in the Museum’s IMAX cinema to produce resonances elsewhere in the building.
-Additional sounds will be played quietly in these areas, producing a 'duet' with the building itself, and audience members will be led to the different spaces to experience the combinations of the live and pre-composed sound.
+Samuels investigations into the potential of low frequency sound continued with a site-specific piece for the National Science and Media Museum, Bradford, which received its premiere in late 2017.
+A Shadow Feeling used the powerful sound system in the Museums IMAX cinema to produce resonances elsewhere in the building, with additional sounds played quietly in these areas to produce a 'duet' with the building itself.